-Licence fees varied (due to the comparative size of the cellcos’ redistributed 900MHz ranges, previously used for GSM services only): Kyivstar UAH260 million (USD9.33 million), Vodafone UAH230 million and Lifecell UAH121 million.
+Licence fees varied (due to the comparative size of the cellcos’ redistributed 900MHz ranges, previously used for GSM services only): Kyivstar UAH260 million (USD9.33 million), Vodafone UAH230 million (update: Vodafone later reported the full cost of the licence as UAH265 million) and Lifecell UAH121 million (later confirmed by Lifecell).

 Largest cellco by subscribers Kyivstar announced its licence award on its website, noting that the LTE-900 permission will see it ‘begin technical work to launch high speed mobile internet in the remotest corners of Ukraine’.
 In addition to its licence fee, Kyivstar said it ‘plans to invest several billion hryvnias to deploy the 4G network at 900MHz’ with preparatory work starting in April 2020.
 Kyivstar also highlighted that the 900MHz redistribution process involved it returning a portion of its GSM spectrum so that all players could access adequate next-generation mobile frequencies.